 Is it normal for my baby to develop a fever while teething?

 A moderate fever is normal and could be due to swelling.
-However, if the fever is above 101 degrees Fahrenheit and it persists after several days, you should contact your healthcare provider.
+However, if the fever is above 101 degrees Fahrenheit and persists after several days, you should contact your healthcare provider.